avdgaag/arjanvandergaag.nl/content/blog/write-your-own-parser.md

   - leex
   - JSON
 ---
-I like regular expressions as much as the next guy, but somtimes plain old regular expressions just won't cut it.
+I like regular expressions as much as the next guy, but sometimes plain old regular expressions just won't cut it.
 Sometimes we need a little more.
 Luckily for us, Elixir comes with built-in support for leex and yecc.
 Let's see how we can use those to write our own parser.
 {: .leader }

 ## About lexing and parsing